 Grade Complaints: I will grade your performance in this course in comparison to your fellow students as well as predetermined expectations.
-This means that the grade you earn should be a fair representation of how you have performed in comparison both to my general expectations of all participants, as well as your fellow classmates' work in this course.
+This means that the grade you earn should be a fair representation of how you have performed in comparison both to general expectations of all participants, as well as your fellow classmates' work in this particular course.

 It is possible that you may be unhappy with a grade, and I am always willing to discuss your progress during the course to help you improve.
 If you believe the grade you received is an incorrect assessment of the quality of the work you produced, you can challenge your grade.
 If you want to do so, please email me to set up an appointment and send me a copy of your work and a written description explaining in detail why you believe your grade does not accurately represent the quality of the work you submitted.
+You must do so within a full week of receiving the grade.
 We will subsequently discuss your work and I will assess whether I believe your grade should be changed.

-Before you contact me about your grade(s), consider the following things.
-First, the goal of a grade reassessment is to produce a grade that is a fair representation of your performance: this means that any errors that lowered your grade will be corrected, but any potential errors that increased it will also be adjusted.
+Before you contact me about your grade(s), consider the following things carefully.

+First, the goal of a grade reassessment is to produce a grade that fairly represents your performance.
+This means that any errors that lowered your grade will be corrected.
+But any potential errors that increased it will also be adjusted.
 A re-grading process can thus result in a higher grade, the exact same grade, or a lower grade than what you received through the original grading process.

 Second, a grade challenge means you must make a specific argument about why you think the grading does not reflect the quality of your work.
 It is not enough to state that you are confused by your grade, or that you feel that it does not reflect the amount of time and effort you put into the course.
-I understand that both of those feelings can be very frustrating.
-But they are not arguments for why a grade is not correct, and I will not entertain grading challenges based solely on these arguments.
+Both of those feelings can be very frustrating.
+But they are not arguments for why the grade is not correct, and I will not entertain grading challenges based solely on these arguments.

-Third, as you are assessing your work in comparison to my comments, do not just look at the things you did right.
-You also have to incorporate those things you missed or got wrong.
-It is quite common for students who received, for example, an A- to list the things they did well.
+Third, as you are assessing your work in comparison to the answer keys or my comments, make sure you do not just look at the things you did right.
+You have to incorporate those things you missed or got wrong.
+It is quite common for students who received, for example, an A- to list all the things they got right when complaining about a grade.
 But those things are what earned you the A-.
-The question is whether there were things that reasonably cost you enough points to keep you below an A.
+The question is whether there were mistakes or elements missing that reasonably cost you enough points to keep you below an A.

 Fourth, students sometimes try to 'challenge' their grade through a roundabout way - effectively having the instructor defend why they graded the work the way they did.
 Often, those students do not provide arguments for why they disagree with the grade.
 If you are unsure what you did wrong and you'd like me to clarify, I am of course always happy to do so.
-But I will not engage the 'roundabout grade challenge': if you think the grade is incorrect, you have to identify what it is you think I did wrong and engage with me on that basis.
-If you cannot articulate why you think the grade is wrong, then that might just mean it is in fact a correct assessment of your performance.
+But I will not engage the 'roundabout grade challenge': if you think the grade is incorrect, it is on you to identify what it is you think I did wrong and provide an argument for why the grade would need to be corrected.
+If you cannot articulate why you think a grade is wrong, then that might just mean it is in fact a correct assessment of your performance.